SethDavenport/rsvg-path/README.md

 # rsvg-path

-A simple react component for SVG paths.
+A simple React component for SVG paths.

 Use it like this: